JuchangKim/PokerApp/README.md

 #### **Mac/Linux Users**
 1. Open Terminal.
-2. Navigate to the dist folder:
+2. Navigate to the dist unzipped folder:
    ```sh
    cd /path/to/dist
 3. Run the program: